Skip to main content

 Observation

-I noticed the challenge provided a separate dictionary.txt file rather than a hard-coded candidate list, which suggested this was a classic dictionary attack and that understanding level5.py's existing hash-comparison structure was necessary before extending it.
+The challenge ships a separate dictionary.txt rather than a hardcoded candidate list, which makes this a classic dictionary attack.
+Understanding level5.py's existing hash-comparison structure comes before extending it.

 Open level5.py.
 The stored MD5 hash is visible.
 The script needs to be extended to read each line from dictionary.txt, strip whitespace, hash it, and compare.